VanguardAshkandi/VanguardRaidRecorder/README.md

 ### Vanguard Raid Recorder
 ### Author: Feyde - Ashkandi (US)

-Instructions: Clone and remove "-master" from the addon directory.
-Place in "Interface\AddOns" folder
+Instructions: Clone/download to zip, unzip and remove "-master" from the addon directory folder.
+It should read "VanguardRaidRecorder" and not "VanguardRaidRecorder-master".
+After that, place in "Interface\AddOns" folder (Example: C:\Program Files (x86)\World of Warcraft\_classic_\Interface\AddOns).

 # Features
 	- Coming Soon